justindav1s/openshift-ansible-on-openstack/README.md

     --os-horizon-ssl=y
 ```

-If you fo this you'll need to add your certs to : /etc/httpd/conf.d/15-horizon_ssl_vhost.conf
+If you do this you'll need to add your certs to :

+/etc/pki/tls .....

+and then reference them here :

+/etc/httpd/conf.d/15-horizon_ssl_vhost.conf

-and if not :
+And if not :

 ```
 [root@openstack ~]# packstack --allinone \